Jack Nicklaus: Wins sixth Masters at age 46 (1986)

 Some things cannot possibly happen, because they are both too improbable and too perfect.
 The U.S. hockey team cannot beat the Russians in the 1980 Olympics.
 Jack Nicklaus cannot shoot 65 to win The Masters at age 46.
 Nothing else comes immediately to mind.

 This victory was his 18th and final major title.

 This victory was to be his last in his long career on the PGA Tour, and was described at the time by noted golf historian and writer Herbert Warren Wind as "nothing less than the most important accomplishment in golf since Bobby Jones's Grand Slam in 1930".

 Author Ken Bowden wrote after the win:

 There have been prettier swingers of the club than Jack Nicklaus.
 There may have been better ball-strikers than Jack Nicklaus.
 There have definitely been better short-game exponents than Jack Nicklaus.
 Other golfers have putted as well as Jack Nicklaus.
 There may have been golfers as dedicated and fiercely competitive as Jack Nicklaus.
 But no individual has been able to develop, combine and sustain all of the complex physical skills and the immense mental and emotional resources the game demands at its highest level as well as Jack Nicklaus has for as long as he has.

 At the 1998 Masters, Nicklaus was 58 when he tied for sixth place despite being hampered by an ever-increasing painful left hip.
-Nicklaus's five-under-par 283 is the lowest 72-hole score in the Masters by a player older than fifty.
+Nicklaus's five-under-par 283 was the lowest 72-hole score in the Masters by a player older than fifty, until Phil Mickelson finished eight-under-par 280 in 2023 at age 52.

 During the course of a 25-year span (1962–1986), Nicklaus won 18 major championships and finished second 18 times (excluding the second-place finish at the 1960 U.S. Open as an amateur).
 He also placed third nine times and fourth seven times in this span and was one stroke out of a playoff on five of those occasions (1963 Open Championship, 1967 PGA Championship, 1975 Open Championship, 1977 PGA Championship, and 1979 Masters Tournament).
 His total span of 73 top-10 finishes over 39 years (1960–1998) is a record in total number as well as longevity among the four major championships and encompassed his tenure from an amateur through the majority of his Champions Tour career.